cristianowa/python-vlc/README.rst

 <https://github.com/oaubert/python-vlc/> or
 <http://git.videolan.org/?p=vlc/bindings/python.git>.

-To generate the vlc.py module and its documentation, use
+To generate the vlc.py module and its documentation, make sure you have the libvlc headers in your systems and use

     make